browserengineering/book/src/lab2-tests.md

 Testing `layout`
 ----------------

 The layout function takes in text and outputs a display list.
-It uses WIDTH to determine the maximum length of a line, HSTEP for the horizontal distance between letters, and VSTEP for the distance between lines.
+It uses WIDTH to determine the maximum length of a line, HSTEP for the horizontal distance between letters, and VSTEP for the vertical distance between lines.
 Each entry in the display list is of the form (x, y, c), where x is the horizontal offset to the right, y is the vertical offset downward, and c is the character to draw.

 Let's override those values to convenient ones that make it easy to do math when testing: